Pumpkinheads & the ABC’s of Fall

 R is for. . .
 Renaissance

 The Renaissance Festival in Minnesota.
 I go almost every year.
-It’s fun to walk around, see the shows and eat some Fall treats.
-As I mentioned, I always do the apple cider float.
+It’s fun to walk around, see the shows, and eat some fall treats.
+As mentioned, I always order the apple cider float.
 Another fun part of the Renaissance Festival is shopping for jewelry.
-I typically look for earrings, necklaces, and rings.
+I look for earrings, necklaces, and rings.

 S is for. . .
 Spooky

-I and the fiance went to Goodwill for Halloween decorations last year.
+Last year, we made a trip to Goodwill for Halloween decorations.
 We found so many cute items to hang.
-It made me happy to see Halloween stickers on the windows and nick-nacks on our sofa table.
+It made me happy to see Halloween stickers on the windows and knick-knacks on our sofa table.
 We will need more window stickers for this year.

 T is for. . .
 Tea

 I drink more tea in Autumn than in any other season.
-I do like vanilla black tea if I want caffeine.
-Green tea is more used for if I need less caffeine.
+I like vanilla black tea if I want caffeine.
+Green tea is more for when I need less caffeine.
 If I’m feeling in the mood or sick, I like spicy cinnamon tea.

 U is for. . .
 Umbrella